karledenstal/moonborn/MoonbornSeries/Moonborn - Manbeast Add-on.md

         - Locks Night vision for human form until perk is taken
     - [ ] Human predator vision
         - Locks Predator visiong for human form until perk is taken
+    - [ ] Use claws to unlock doors/chests